 Renewable energy is at the center of the transition to a low-carbon energy system, but there are several industries like shipping, aviation and chemical manufacturing that can’t electrify quickly enough to reach globally agreed upon decarbonization timeframes.
 Green hydrogen has re-emerged as a viable and now ready solution to this problem over the past year.
 In 2021, these projects are coming to life.

 Goldman Sachs predicts that green hydrogen will become a $12 trillion industry by 2050.
-At Antenna, we’re witnessing the rapid acceleration of the green hydrogen economy first-hand.
+At Antenna Group, we’re witnessing the rapid acceleration of the green hydrogen economy first-hand.
 We have several client partners that are phasing out fossil fuels in particularly hard-to-abate sectors, such as Heliogen, which is using concentrating solar power to produce heat that can be used to create green hydrogen for fuels or other industrial processes.

 In addition, the Shell Gamechanger Accelerator Powered by the National Renewable Energy Laboratory (GCxN) will soon announce their first cohort of early-stage renewable electrochemical startups developing highly efficient, cost-effective and environmentally friendly green hydrogen and carbon capture technologies.